-The Group has launched an Employee Share Savings Plan (ESSP) in which each participant will receive one free matching share for every two acquired savings shares.
-Matching shares will be delivered to a participant if the participant holds the acquired shares from the plan until the end of the designated holding period.
-The matching shares will be paid in Konecranes shares and partly in cash.
-The expenses of the plan are recognized over the vesting period based on the quarterly acquired savings share amounts.

-The fair value of the equity-settled portion of the share options granted is estimated at the date of grant using a binominal option pricing model, taking into account the terms and conditions upon which the share options were granted.
-Fair value of the cash-settled portion is measured at each reporting date using a binomial option pricing model taking into account the terms and conditions upon which the instruments were granted and the current likelihood of achieving the specified target.
+The Group has launched an Employee Share Savings Plan (ESSP) Performance Shares Plan in which each participant will receive one free matching share for The fair value for the cash settled portion is remeasured at every two acquired savings shares.
+Matching shares will be deliveach reporting date until the possible share delivery.
+The fair ered to a participant if the participant holds the acquired shares value of the liability will thus change in accordance with the from the plan until the end of the designated holding period.
+The Konecranes Plc share price. matching shares will be paid in Konecranes shares and partly in For the 2015-2017 vesting periods granted in 2015 and for cash.
+The expenses of the plan are recognized over the vesting for the equity settled portion based on non market vesting the 2017-2019 vesting periods granted in 2017, the fair value period based on the quarterly acquired savings share amounts.
+The fair value of the equity-settled portion of the share options condition (adjusted EPS) and for the 2016-2018 vesting granted is estimated at the date of grant using a binominal option periods granted in 2016, the fair value for the equity settled pricing model, taking into account the terms and conditions upon portion based on non market vesting condition (EBITDA) the fair value for the equity settled portion based on non market vesting which the share options were granted.
+Fair value of the cash-settled portion is measured at each reporting date using a binomial condition has been determined at grant using the fair value of option pricing model taking into account the terms and conditions Konecranes share as of the grant date and expected dividend upon which the instruments were granted and the current likelivield. hood of achieving the specified target.